ibm-cloud-docs/Cloudant/offerings/learning-center.md

 An index is a secondary data structure that is built from the document list.
 It contains data that is sorted by the fields you specify, for example, books that are sorted by date and title.
 If you perform a query that asks for data that matches a document's date and title, the indexed data structure can be used to speed up the query process.
 Instead of scanning through every document in turn, {{site.data.keyword.cloudant_short_notm}} can jump to the relevant part of the index (say, the section on 20th century books) and retrieve the data much more quickly.

 {{site.data.keyword.cloudant_short_notm}} Query indexes include two types of indexes: `type=json` and `type=text`.
-These indexes are backed by two underlying indexing technologies we meet in subsequent parts of this course.
+These indexes are backed by two underlying indexing technologies that we meet in subsequent parts of this course.

 An index is defined when you `POST` some JSON to a database's `_index` endpoint.